 How good is the McCulloch-Pitts model?

 The deterministic computer view of the brain did not hold under close examination.

-Over the next few decades, progress in theory and experimental findings led to a significant change in the way neural systems were seen to operate.
+Over the decades following McCulloch & Pitts, progress in theory and experimental findings led to a significant change in the way neural systems were seen to operate.
 Today many people perfer to think of neural networks as doing statistical pattern processing, rather than deterministic logical computation.